shilpavijay/All-About-Books/README.md

 All About Books
 ----------------

 This is a Content Management System built using Django Framework.
-This CMS is for Books which also has an implemented shopping cart.
+This CMS is for Books which also has a shopping cart.
 Mezzanine and Cartridge are used here.

 More about Mazzanine and Cartridge
 ------------------------------------